College of William & Mary: Campus

-Adjoining "Old Campus" to the north and west is "New Campus".
-It was constructed primarily between 1950 and 1980, and it consists of academic buildings and dormitories that, while of the same brick construction as "Old Campus", fit into the vernacular of modern architecture.
-Beginning with the college's tercentenary in 1993, the college has embarked on a building and renovation program that favors the traditional architectural style of "Old Campus", while incorporating energy-efficient technologies.
-Several buildings constructed since the 1990s have been LEED certified.
+Adjoining "Old Campus" to the north and west is "New Campus", which was constructed primarily between 1950 and 1980, and it consists of academic buildings and dormitories that, while of the same brick construction as "Old Campus", fit into the vernacular of modern architecture.
+Beginning with the college's tercentenary in 1993, the college has embarked on a building and renovation program favoring traditional architectural style of "Old Campus", while incorporating energy-efficient technologies including LEED certification.
 Additionally, as the buildings of "New Campus" are renovated after decades of use, several have been remodeled to incorporate more traditional architectural elements to unify the appearance of the entire college campus.
 "New Campus" is dominated by William and Mary Hall, Earl Gregg Swem Library, and formerly Phi Beta Kappa Memorial Hall.
 It also includes the offices and classrooms of the Mathematics, Physics, Psychology, Biology, and Chemistry Departments, the majority of freshman dormitories, the fraternity complex, the majority of the college's athletic fields, and the Muscarelle Museum of Art.
-The newest addition to "New Campus" is Alan B. Miller Hall, the headquarters of the college's Mason School of Business.

 The recent wave of construction at William & Mary has resulted in a new building for the School of Education, not far from Kaplan Hall, formerly William and Mary Hall.
 The offices and classrooms of the Government, Economics, and Classical Language Departments share John E. Boswell Hall (formerly "Morton Hall") on "New Campus".
 These departments have been piecemeal separated and relocated to buildings recently renovated within the "Old Campus", such as Chancellors' Hall.

-The vast majority of William & Mary's 1200 acre consists of woodlands and Lake Matoaka, an artificial lake created by colonists in the early 18th century.
+The newest addition to "New Campus" is Alan B. Miller Hall, the headquarters of the college's Mason School of Business.

 Following the George Floyd protests and associated movements, as well as student and faculty pressure in 2020 and 2021, several buildings, halls, and other entities were renamed.
 Maury Hall (named for Confederate sailor Matthew Fontaine Maury) on the Virginia Institute of Marine Science campus and Trinkle Hall (named for Governor Elbert Lee Trinkle) of Campus Center were renamed in September 2020 to York River Hall and Unity Hall respectively.
 In April 2021, three buildings were renamed at following a vote by the Board of Visitors: Morton Hall (named for professor Richard Lee Morton) to John E. Boswell Hall (for LGBT advocate and alum John Boswell), Taliaferro Hall (named for Confederate General William Taliaferro) to Hulon L. Willis Sr. Hall (Hulon Willis Sr. was the first Black student at the college), and Tyler Hall (named for President John Tyler and his son) to its original name of Chancellors' Hall (the hall had been renamed in 1988).